learn-co-curriculum/dsc-intro-to-probability/README.md

 #### 3. Additivity

-The probability of the union of 2 exclusive events is equal to the sum of the probabilities of the individual events happening.
+The probability of the union of two exclusive events is equal to the sum of the probabilities of the individual events happening.

 If $A \cap B = \emptyset $, then $P(A\cup B) = P(A) + P(B)$